Home » Desserts » Icing and Frosting » Devil’s Food Cupcakes with Mint Buttercream

 • In a medium bowl, whisk cocoa and hot water together until smooth.

-• Let cool slightly, then whisk in sour cream and melted chocolate until combined.
+• Let cool slightly, then whisk sour cream and melted chocolate into cocoa mixture until combined.

 • In a separate bowl, sift together flour, baking soda, baking powder and salt; set aside.

-• With mixer on low speed, add flour mixture in two parts, alternating with the cocoa mixture and beginning and ending with the flour; beat until combined.
+• With mixer on low speed, add flour mixture in two parts, alternating with the cocoa mixture (beginning and ending with the flour).
+Beat until combined, and you no longer see pockets of flour.

 • Let cool completely before frosting.